TeamKnown/Crum/README.md

 ## Private Crum

 A user who drops a **private** Crum must specify a designated recipient.
 We differentiate private Crums from public Crums by adding a colored ring around them.
-Users who drop a private Crum will see a purple ring around it.
-The recipient of the private Crum will see a teal ring around it.
+Users who drop a private Crum see a purple ring around it.
+The recipient of the private Crum sees a teal ring around it.
 Private Crums are immediately removed from the AR view once collected.

 <p float="left">
 <em minWidth=’24%’>Exhibit 1: Peter just wants to leave some healthy snacks for Thomas.
 He selects the private Crum option, specifies the recipient name, and confirms the drop.</em><br/>